ibm-cloud-docs/vmwaresolutions/vmonic/faq.md

 {: #faq-vss-automation}
 {: faq}

 No. VMware vSphere does not use the advanced automation from the vCenter Server platform.
-Based on what you order, the platform delivers optional VMware licenses, ESXi servers, and, optionally, an HA-pair of FortiGate physical firewalls.
+Based on what you order, the platform delivers optional VMware licenses, ESXi servers, and, optionally, an HA-pair of FortiGate® physical firewalls.
 If a new cluster is created, three new VLANs are also provisioned: a public VLAN and two private VLANs.

 VMware ESXi is automatically installed on each {{site.data.keyword.cloud_notm}} bare metal server, but you are responsible for installing any additional VMware components like vCenter Server or NSX.
 While VMware vSphere ensures that VMware-compatible hardware is ordered based on the VMware components selected, no automation exists to configure and bring up the VMware environment.
 You are responsible for designing and architecting the IBM-hosted environment.